-When the head and shoulders drift forward, certain muscles shorten and become tight.
-This perpetuates the posture that causes neck pain.
+When the head and shoulders drift forward due to poor posture, some muscles in the chest and neck can shorten and become tight over time, which can perpetuate the poor posture that is causing neck pain.

-The following stretching exercises can help relieve neck pain:
+The following stretching exercises can help loosen postural muscles and may reduce neck pain.

 A basic exercise that is important for stretching the chest and shoulder muscles is the corner stretch.
 It is performed in the corner of a room.

-- Patients stand approximately two feet back from the corner, facing into the corner.
+- Stand approximately two feet back from the corner, facing into the corner.

 - Feet should be together.

-- Forearms are placed on each wall, and elbows are a little below shoulder height (Figure 1).
+- Forearms are placed on each wall, and elbows are a little below shoulder height.

 - Lean in as far as possible without pain.
-Patients will feel a stretch in the front of the shoulders and chest (Figure 2).
+Patients will feel a stretch in the front of the shoulders and chest.

 - Hold the stretch for about 30 seconds to a minute.

 This stretch can be performed 3 to 5 times per day.
-It should be done before doing any neck strengthening exercises.
+It is a good one to do before neck strengthening exercises.

-- Lengthen the muscle by raising the elbow above the shoulder on the side to stretch.
+- Lengthen the muscle by raising the elbow above the shoulder at the side to stretch.

 - In this position, first rest the elbow against a door jamb.
-This rotates the outside of shoulder blade up and the inside of it down, which lengthens the levator scapula muscle (Figure 3).
+This action rotates the outside of the shoulder blade up and the inside of it down, which lengthens the levator scapulae muscle.

-- Second, turn the head away from the side that is stretching and bring the chin down, stretching the back of the neck (Figure 4).
+- Next, turn the head away from the side that is stretching and bring the chin down, stretching the back of the neck.

 - Hold this for about 30 seconds to a minute.